-The purpose of this Landscape Concept Plan is to define the future uses for the reserve.
-Feedback received during community consultation and current council's Policies and Strategies were used to develop this plan.
+The purpose of the Caloundra Town reserve landscape concept plan (PDF, 4022KB) is to define the future uses for the reserve.
+Feedback received during community consultation and current council's policies and strategies were used to develop this plan.

 The key outcomes are to:

 - enhance the recreation opportunities of the site including but not limited to mountain bike infrastructure, walking trails, open space and community facilities

 - improve the site’s connections to the wider area